 Ransomware can be spread by links you find everywhere over the Internet, including links in ads.
 Each banner you click may potentially contain a link to a ransomware-infected website.
 For example, Sodinokibi ransomware used malvertising as an infection method.

 Antivirus software, in many cases, detects infected websites and blocks your access to them.
 However, not all ransom codes will be detected, so even AV browsing possess a threat of ransomware infection.

 Besides, there is one more important factor.
 Any user can ignore the notification and go to the website.
 Remember, ransomware is designed to look like content from a trusted source, and users fall for the bait.
 Why?
 People believe that antivirus may be mistaken in a particular case, so they click and get an infection.

 Ransom code may be embedded in an app you use.
 Antivirus software is hardly helpful in protecting you from ransomware-infected apps.
-While downloading an app, your system (even without AV software) always asks you if you want to give this app a permission to access your data.
+While downloading an app, your system (even without AV software) always asks you if you want to give this app permission to access your data.

-AV is not a reliable protection from ransomware-infected apps, because you download an app and allow it to access your data.
+AV is not reliable protection from ransomware-infected apps, because you download an app and allow it to access your data.

 Another way to spread ransomware is infecting USBs and hard drives.
 For example, imagine visiting an industry conference.
 Someone gives you a flash drive with a presentation you just saw.
 You decide to share it with your colleagues and insert the drive.

 And that’s how you can get a ransomware infection.
 You don’t even need to click anything, as the autoran file initiates ransomware infection right after the drive was inserted.
-If you have antivirus software, it will scan the drive, but it may not detect ransomware signature to warn you.
+If you have antivirus software, it will scan the drive, but it may not detect ransomware signatures to warn you.